ZIFODS/zifo-skills-tracker/README.md

 - JWT_SECERET_KEY
 - SESSION_SECRET_KEY
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
 - AZURE_CLIENT_ID
 - AZURE_CLIENT_SECRET
 - AZURE_TENANT_ID
 - AZURE_REDIRECT_URI

 The JWT and session secret keys can be generated using `openssl rand -hex 32`.
-The AWS keys must be granted access to the S3 bucket that stores the schema.
 The Azure keys should be requested from [Joe Smith](mailto:joe.smith@zifornd.com).

 More information on Azure configuration can be found in the [Authentication](docs/Authentication.md) documentation.